 Justice Reinvestment in New Hampshire

-Despite having a low and stable crime rate, between 1999 and 2009, New Hampshire’s prison population had increased 31 percent, and annual state spending on corrections had doubled to more than $100 million.
+Despite having a low and stable crime rate, between 1999 and 2009, New Hampshire’s prison population increased 31 percent, and annual state spending on corrections doubled to more than $100 million.
 From 2009 to 2010, the CSG Justice Center worked with New Hampshire state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
 CSG Justice Center staff interviewed stakeholders and conducted a comprehensive analysis of New Hampshire’s criminal justice data.
-Signed into law in 2010, the Justice Reinvestment Act (Senate Bill 500):
+Signed into law in 2010, the Justice Reinvestment Act (Senate Bill 500)

 - Enables probation officers to employ short jail sanctions for minor probation violations, when permitted by judges at sentencing;